f-utils/f/doc/user.md

 # Detailed Description

-Let us now describe with more details what is happening in the previous flow and how to deal with function spectra.
+Let us now describe in more details what is happening in the previous flow and how to deal with the function spectra.

-As discussed in the `f-utils` [systematics](https://github.com/f-utils/general/docs/systematics.md), the `f-utils` libs define `f-systems`, whose `state` is defined into two levels:
+Remember that, as discussed in the `f-utils` [systematics](https://github.com/f-utils/general/docs/systematics.md), the `f-utils` libs define `f-systems`, whose `state` is fixed into two levels:
-1. `globally`: provided by the current collection of all `accessible types` and all `accessible spectra` on that
+1. `globally`: being given by the current collection of all `accessible types` and all `accessible spectra` on that
-2. `locally`: provided by the current content of a given spectrum.
+2. `locally`: corresponding to the current values of a given spectrum.

 The `global state` of a `f-system` is therefore given by the following dictionaries:

 - `TYPES`: with the current `accessible types`
 - `FUNCS`: with the current `accessible spectra`

+On the other hand, the `local state` of a `f-system` is determined by the `name`, `desc`, `std`, `domain` and `body` of the accessible spectra.

-We define a `f-system` by importing the class `f`.
+Recall that a `f-system` is defined by importing the class `f`.
 Every `f-system` is created with a `bare global state`: its minimal global state, in which the dictionaries `TYPES` and `FUNCS` assume the values below.

 - `TYPES`: comes with the "bare accessible types", which are the basic builtin Python types:
 ```python
 TYPES = {
     None:         "empty type",